MareikeHeller/disaster-response-pipeline/README.md

 The environment can be installed using [requirements.txt](https://github.com/MareikeHeller/disaster-response-pipeline/blob/main/requirements.txt).

 ### Deployment
-The application is created using Flask and was deployed on Heroku.
+The application is created using Flask and can be run in a Docker container.

-Heroku free plan was discontinued.
-Web app to be migrated to another hosting platform.

-_You can access the app here: https://disaster-response-pipeline-mh.herokuapp.com/_

 ## Objective
 This web app provides an interface for the automatic classification of disaster response messages into category labels.